 5. Remove Slow Loading Plugins

-- Eradicate the plugins that are performing slowly and are unnecessary for your website's functionality.
+- Remove any plugins that are performing poorly and are unnecessary for your website's functionality.

 8. Prefetch external DNS Requests

 DNS Prefetching can make external files load faster, and it's beneficial to improve the Largest Contentful Paint score in Mobile check of PageSpeed Insights.

 Using WP Rocket, enter the external host URLs that can be prefetched and see the magic in load time.
 Here are the most commonly used URLs you can include on your site.

 By default, your images come with a lot of backend information, which increases the file size.
 Many plugins like Smushit and ShortPixels can compress and deliver adaptive images when needed.